This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you need a second base for a Graco infant seat and want the fastest install with seatbelt or LATCH.
-Skip it if you expect your baby to hit 30 lbs before age one or own a non-Graco carrier.
+Buy this if you need a second base for a Graco infant seat and want foolproof installation under a minute.
+Skip it if you already own a non-Graco seat or require perfectly smooth one-handed release.

 Check Latest Price